dhvani427/gym-membership/peer_review_response.md

 **1. Wrong comment for /users/register**
 Changed to "Registering a user to the gym"

+**2. Hash passwords**
+Not in the scope of the project so not implementing

+**3. Consider using helper functions**
+Not implementing so that we can be more flexible with the queries in case we need to change it

+**4. Consider using request models**
+We have multiple request models implemented

 ## API/Schema
 **1.consider using the the actual time datatypes for instead of string check_in_date and check_in_time.**
 We addressed these issues in a new revision - column types were updated and existing values set to current date and time.